chalpenny/rails_project/README.md

 # Your Best Friend's best friend

 Hi and thanks for using my pet sitting appointment tracker.
-You can use this to keep track of all your clients and any notes about them and their best furry friends!
+Sign up with your email and keep track of all your appointments, clients, and any notes about them and their best furry friends!

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.6.3

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Development: After checking out the repo, run bin/setup to install dependencies.
+You can also run bin/console for an interactive prompt that will allow you to experiment.

+* To install this gem onto your local machine, run bundle exec rake install.

+* Contributing Bug reports and pull requests are welcome on GitHub at https://github.com/chalpenny/rails_project.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

+* License: The gem is available as open source under the terms of the MIT License.

+* Code of Conduct: Everyone interacting in the CliProject project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.